fhirschmann/penchy/docs/arch.rst

 :class:`~penchy.jobs.job.SystemComposition` and in the (server-)flow of a :class:`~penchy.jobs.job.Job` in form of data dependencies.

-Data dependencies in the job are expressed via :class:`~penchy.jobs.dependency.Edge` objects.
+Data dependencies in the job are internally expressed via :class:`~penchy.jobs.dependency.Edge` objects.
-A user never encounters those because of the ``>>`` syntax, which generates :class:`~penchy.jobs.dependency.Pipeline` objects, but they are used internally.
+A user never encounters those because of the ``>>`` syntax, which generates :class:`~penchy.jobs.dependency.Pipeline` objects.
-:class:`~penchy.jobs.dependency.Pipeline` can be converted to Edges by accessing their ``edges`` attribute.
+The Edges that are comprised by a :class:`~penchy.jobs.dependency.Pipeline` can be accessed by their ``edges`` attribute.

 The Edges construct a DAG (Directed Acyclic Graph) that is turned into a execution order by a topological sort (performed by